agmangas/wotemu/README.md

 ### Build the final report

-The emulation stack can be stopped when the user considers that enough time has passed to gather a significant amount of data:
+Metrics such as network packets, interactions or system usage data points will be periodically collected while the stack is active.
+The emulation stack can be stopped when the user considers that enough time has passed to gather a significant amount of data for the experiment:

 ```
 wotemu stop --compose-file ./examples/quickstart.yml --stack quickstart
 ```

-An HTML report containing useful insights into the behaviour of the emulation stack may be generated with the following command.
+An HTML report containing useful insights into the behaviour of the emulation stack can be then generated with the following command:

 ```
 wotemu report --out /report/ --stack quickstart